mvthatte/Capstone-Shrek-Game/README.md

 Objective: Subdue and terminate the runaway Shrek by any means neccessary

 Instructions:
+1. Set computer volume to highest setting (subtle game sounds are not very powerful)
-1. Run main method of GamePanel class
+2. Run main method of GamePanel class
-2. Press <tab> key to unlock movement
+3. Press <tab> key to unlock movement
-3. Use left and right arrow keys to move Wazowski
+4. Use left and right arrow keys to move Wazowski